jkbredsquiggles/whitelabeldocumentation/Cognito.md

   - triggers - Add and entry for the Custom Mssage trigger.
 Set it to the Lamdba that handles custom notices (customPOCRegistrationNotice).
 Click save.
   - do you want to remember user’s devices - I don’t know so I said no.
     - click next
-  - app client - click next (set up app later)
+  - app client - click next (set up app client later after the pool is created, see below)
   - custom workflows - accept default, will figure this out later
     - click next
   - review settings and create pool